 People’s intake of tobacco smoke will make this greying of the skin even worse as time goes on, which can make people self-conscious about what they look like.

-Sagging Arms and Breasts
+Sagging Skin, Arms, and Breasts

 Not only will sagging skin affect the face, but it will make sure the body looks older than it is as well.
+Your skin will lose elasticity, so any parts of your body that are toned and firm will start to droop.

 Age Spots